 In this novel, what makes Cathy and others evil is that they don’t “choose” the good.
 They don’t put off the “natural man.”
 And that makes all of the difference.
 On the other hand, other characters in the novel seem to completely miss the “natural man” and are thus overwhelmingly “good.”
 Ultimately, though, Steinbeck’s point is that we all must choose what we will do: the crux of agency is that we are free to choose.
 Everyone is!

 I don’t know how many reading this review will want to read the novel.
 Some of the situations and characters are downright evil.
-But I think a key to reading literature is finding how it relates to your own life; part of what I gain by reading East of Eden is a better appreciation of what it means to have agency.
+But I think a key to reading literature is finding how it relates to your own life; part of what I gained by reading East of Eden is a better appreciation of what it means to have agency.